 Legal Description.

 A written legal description of the entire parcel should be provided regardless of whether the entire parcel is being encumbered or only a portion of the parcel will be encumbered.
-If the entire parcel is being encumbered, then Form A should be used and Exhibit A to the RC should be the legal description of the entire parcel.
+If the entire parcel is being encumbered, and the PRSR is using an RC as the IC, then Form A should be used and Exhibit A to the RC should be the legal description of the entire parcel.
 This legal description should be the same as the legal description found in the deed and in the Title Report.
 If they are not the same in all three places, an explanation should be provided.
 FDEP staff may send Surveys to the FDEP Bureau of Survey & Mapping for confirmation of the legal description.
 Additionally, when only a portion of the parcel will be encumbered, a legal description of that smaller portion should also be included.
 See the next bullet point and RC Form B for more information regarding partially-restricted parcels.

 Survey.

-If only a portion of the parcel will be encumbered or restricted, then a Specific Purpose Survey, Boundary Survey or Sketch and Description as defined under Chapter 5J-17, F.A.C., and prepared using the minimum technical standards (MTS) as defined therein (collectively referred to as a “Survey”) should be attached to the IC as an exhibit.
+If only a portion of the parcel will be encumbered or restricted, then a Specific Purpose Survey, Boundary Survey or Sketch and Description as defined under Chapter 5J-17, F.A.C., and prepared using the minimum technical standards (MTS) as defined therein (collectively referred to as a “Survey”) should be attached to an RC as an exhibit.
 In addition, the Survey should include four corners of the designated restricted area labeled with the state plane coordinates (SPC) system or geographical coordinates.
 The Survey should be a clearly labeled attachment (e.g., Exhibit B) to the RC and the area to be restricted should also be clearly labeled with a label that corresponds to the terminology used to describe it in the text of the document (e.g., “Area of Engineering Control,” “Capped Area,” “Location of Slurry Wall,” “Restricted Area”).
 When identifying the restricted area on the Survey, especially if the restricted area includes engineering controls such as caps or areas of clean fill, be sure to consider any buildings located on the property.
 Building foundations sometimes act as caps and should be identified as such on the Survey, so that if a building is removed a suitable cap can be constructed and maintained where the building stood.
 Additionally, when restricting stormwater swales, detention or retention facilities or ditches, any existing stormwater structures should be clearly identified on the Survey, which may require a multi-part composite exhibit, in which case it should be labeled by part (e.g., “Exhibit B-1,” “Exhibit B-2”).
 Site/project managers should ensure that this attachment correctly locates the area(s) to be restricted.
 If only a part of the property will be encumbered by the RC and the restricted area does not abut a publically-dedicated right of way, then an access easement as discussed above in “Restricting a Portion of the Property,” should be created.
 See Attachment 2, Institutional Control Tips, for more information.